Best Massage Therapy Schools In Washington State | Cost, Requirement & How To Apply

 According to the Bureau of Labor Statistics, employment of massage therapists will grow by 22% between 2018 and 2028.
 Some of the places you can find work include spas, fitness centers, resorts, and medical facilities.

-READ ALSO: 15 Best Dental Hygiene Schools in Indiana | Cost, Requirements, How to Apply
+READ ALSO: 15 Best Trade Schools in South Carolina | Costs, Requirements, and How to Apply

 You can also use the knowledge and skills gained to start your own massage business or offer mobile massage services, serving clients in their homes.
 In this way, you will experience the business side of massage.